cassiabitencourt/Workflows/3_from_sequences_to_phylogenies.md

 raxml-ng --rfdist --tree prefix.raxml.mlTrees --prefix RF6_prefix
 # Check convergence of bootstrap trees
 raxml-ng --bsconverge --bs-trees prefix.raxml.bootstraps --prefix prefix --seed 1 --threads auto{8} --bs-cutoff 0.03
+# Check the possibility of using the adaptive version, which quantifies the difficulty of the dataset
+raxml-ng-adaptive --adaptive --msa alignment.fasta  --model model --prefix prefix
 ```
 Above, "prefix" is for instance the name of the gene, and "model" is the desired model of nucleotide substitution (for instance the one selected by IQtree).